mfrachet/create-frontend-framework/README.md

 Every frontend framework uses its own internal way to `transform` state.
 For the sake of learning and clarity, I'll try to stick as much as possible to the previous definition.

-For now, we need to create a shared behaviour between every of our components: we need to make any created component able to manage its own internal state.
+For now, we need to create a shared behavior between every of our components: we need to make any created component able to manage its own internal state.

-In functional programming, when we want to add a specific and shared behaviour to a function, we use to wrap it in another function, called HOF, a higher order function.
+In functional programming, when we want to add a specific and shared behavior to a function, we use to wrap it in another function, called HOF, a higher order function.

 In `./framework/index.js`, create a function called `createComponent` that will allow the state management: